 Lesson 1 The Bookkeeping Language

-introduces you to some of the terminology and definitions used in
+introduces you to some of the terminology and definitions used in the

-the accounting and bookkeeping language.
+accounting and bookkeeping language.

-Lesson 2 Property and Property Rights
+Lesson 2 Property and Property

-Rights explains Property & Property Rights,
+Rights explains Property & Property Rights, the Accounting

 Lesson 3 Debits and Credits

-introduces and explains Debits and Credits and how they affect
+introduces and explains Debits and Credits and how they affect the

-Lesson 4 Recording Business Transactions
+Lesson 4 Recording Business

 transactions are properly analyzed, recorded, and summarized.

-Lesson 5 The General Ledger and Journals
+Lesson 5 The General Ledger and

 used, and what bookkeeping purposes they serve.

 Lesson 6 Financial Statements

-explains what financial statements are, how they're created,
+explains what financial statements are, how they're created, and how

 Lesson 7 Review of Major Concepts